Navigation: Home FAQs Exemptions

 Do I need to file an application when I turn 65 or is it automatically added?

 The appraisal district can only automatically process the over 65 exemption if it has the appropriate documentation on hand.
 TCAD requires proof of age to grant an over 65 exemption.
-Acceptable proof of age includes either a copy of the front side of your driver's license or a copy of your birth certificate or any official document reflecting your date of birth.
+Acceptable proof of age includes either a copy of the front side of your Texas driver's license or Texas Identification card or a copy of your birth certificate.
 It is always best to file an exemption application with the appropriate documents to ensure that the Over 65 exemption is processed.

 If I am disabled and over 65 can I claim both exemptions in the same tax year?

 You may not claim both an Over 65 and a disabled person’s exemption in the same tax year.